High-performance teams are groups of motivated, goal-focused employees with complementary talents and skills who routinely produce superior results.

 Managers of high-performance teams know that their people will get the job done without the need for constant supervision or micromanaging.
 Team members are autonomous and resourceful enough to deal with issues as they arise, so managers can focus more of their energies on strategic pursuits.

-High-performance teams are made up of highly-engaged employees.
+Highly-engaged employees are the heart of high-performance teams.
 These operators understand their goals and are emotionally committed to the success of the company—beyond simply earning a paycheck.
 With a clear focus and drive towards success, high-performance teams require little, if any, external motivation.

 High-performance teams are made up of exceptional individuals, but where those individuals truly shine is in their synergy.
 These teams understand their own strengths and weaknesses, and work together in such a way that supports one another to achieve success.